Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 For the previous 3 schemes, only the hyperbolic subproblem resulted from splitting is solved.
 For the parabolic subproblem, Crank-Nicolson method is very suitable.
 The temporal and spatial discretization has the form,

-where $U^*$ is the solution of the first hyperbolic subproblem.
+where $\mathbf{U}^*$ is the solution of the first hyperbolic subproblem.
 The matrix of the resulting algebraic system is tridiagonal, which is quite cheap to invert.
 This scheme is second order accurate both on time and space.
 Moreover, it is unconditionally stable.
 It is natural to set a homogeneous Neumann B.C. for the parabolic subproblem, $\partial _x U_p(0,t)=\partial _x U_p(L,t)=0$.
 The subscript $p$ stands for parabolic.
+We note that a second order implicit FE method can also be applied here.
+But since this subproblem is linear and in 1D, the FE method would be exactly equivalent with this FD method.